ncbi/blast-cloud/_posts/2015-06-09-choosing-instance.md

 **NOTE**: If you intend to stop and re-start an instance, please choose an AWS instance type that has EBS as its storage.
 If SSDs are used, their contents will be lost after the instance is rebooted or restarted.
+If EBS storage is used, by default the BLAST AMI starts up with a 300GB EBS drive.

 ### BLAST performance